 Where do you find or start Microsoft Word?

-- Open My Computer.
+- Open My Computer or File Explorer.

-- Click on or select the C: drive.
+- Click or select the C: drive.
 If Microsoft Office is installed on a drive other than the C: drive, select that drive instead.

-- Navigate to the Program Files (x86) folder, then the Microsoft Office folder.
+- Open the Microsoft Office folder.